EOS-Nation/Block-Producer/README.md

 - **Storage (ipfs)** 2 x 1920GB (SSD)
 - **Network** 25 Gigabit

-### Singled Threaded (Q1 & Q2)
+### BP "elected"

-Only 1 Elastic Compute Cloud (EC2) instance will be running the main BP.
-In the event of a failure of the main node, the 2nd EC2 node will act as a backup and will become the main node until the main node has been resolved.
+If EOS Nation is "elected" as Block Producer, two Elastic Compute Cloud (EC2) instances will be running as full EOS nodes.
+In the event of a failure of the main BP node, the secondary BP node will act as a backup and will become the main node.
+Minimal downtime shall be the main prorioty in case of a full node failure.

 - **Nodes** 2x EC2 (x1.32xlarge)
 - **vCPUs** 128 Cores